Trauma Counseling +

 Using the Body for Nervous System

 Are you struggling with symptoms related to trauma?
 Do you find yourself avoiding certain situations because they seem dangerous?
 Do you struggle with emotions taking over and becoming out of control?
 Or is it a challenge to feel emotions at all?
-Do you feel hyper-aroused and anxious, often?
+Do you feel highly charged and anxious, often?
 Or perhaps you feel numb and depressed?
 Do you view yourself negatively, perhaps with a lot of shame and guilt?
-Are relationships in any form dysregulating?
+Are relationships in any form unnerving?
 Maybe you are wondering about developmental trauma, or

 have been diagnosed with post-traumatic stress disorder or complex PTSD and are exploring different forms of treatment?